LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Farzeen Munir} received the B.S. degree in Electrical Engineering from Pakistan Institute of Engineering and Applied Sciences, Pakistan in 2013, and MS degree in System Engineering from Pakistan Institute of Engineering and Applied Sciences, Pakistan in 2015.
-Now she is pursing her PhD degree at Gwangju Institute of Science and Technology, Korea in Electrical Engineering and Computer Science.
+\begin{IEEEbiography}[{ }]{Farzeen Munir} received a B.S. degree in Electrical Engineering from Pakistan Institute of Engineering and Applied Sciences, Pakistan in 2013, and an M.S. degree in System Engineering from Pakistan Institute of Engineering and Applied Sciences, Pakistan in 2015.
+She is currently pursuing a PhD at Gwangju Institute of Science and Technology, Korea in Electrical Engineering and Computer Science.
 Her current research interest include, machine Learning, deep neural network, autonomous driving and computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Shoaib Azam} received the B.S. degree in Engineering Sciences from Ghulam Ishaq Khan Institute of Science and Technology, Pakistan in 2010, and MS degree in Robotics and Intelligent Machine Engineering from National University of Science and Technology, Pakistan in 2015.
-He is currently pursuing the Ph.D. degree with the Department of Electrical Engineering and Computer Science, Gwangju Institute of Science and Technology, Gwangju, South Korea.
-His current research interests include artificial intelligence and machine learning, computer vision, robotics and autonomous driving.
+\begin{IEEEbiography}[{ }]{Shoaib Azam} received a B.S. degree in Engineering Sciences from Ghulam Ishaq Khan Institute of Science and Technology, Pakistan, in 2010, and an M.S. degree in Robotics and Intelligent Machine Engineering from National University of Science and Technology, Pakistan, in 2015.
+He is currently pursuing a Ph.D. with the Department of Electrical Engineering and Computer Science, Gwangju Institute of Science and Technology, Gwangju, South Korea.
+His current research interests include deep learning and autonomous driving. \end{IEEEbiography}